pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 The `Storage` component:

-* can save `UserPref` objects in json format to the hard disk and read it back.
+* can save `TaskBook` objects to the hard disk and read it back.

-* can save `TaskBook` objects in json format to the hard disk and read it back.
+* can save `Config` objects to the hard disk and read it back.

 ### Logic component